-Why Are Risk Assessments Important?
+Are Risk Assessments Important?

 Workplace safety is a major concern for employees and is the source of a lot of internal complaints.
 Even the smallest complaint about the issue of safety in the workplace should be investigated.

 When it comes to employee safety, going above the legal minimum will help to eliminate as much of the risk as possible and to reduce the number of safety-related incidents reported.

 Every company should conduct an examination of the workplace and its functions at least once a year in order to remain up-to-date on any new risks that have been introduced or discovered that could be compromising the ability of employees to complete their work.